Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

-In total, we could fully or partially reproduce eight of 17 configurations based on the shared artifacts.
+In total, we could fully reproduce five and partially reproduce three out of 17 configurations based on the shared artifacts.
 In Table \ref{tab:DiffRec-amazon-book_clean_original-result}, we provide the results for the clean Amazon-Books dataset as an example, since experiments for this dataset exhibited the lowest reproducibility among the datasets that we tested with the DiffRec variants.
 A complete set of experimental results is provided in Appendix \ref{app:diffrec}.
 Notably, DiffRec and its variants exhibited varying levels of variance, significant in some cases and very low in others, as shown in Table~\ref{tab:DiffRec-amazon-book_clean_original-result}.
-In this case, the narrow tolerance intervals have the effect that the obtained results are technically classified as not reproducible, despite the absolute values being relatively close to those reported in the paper.
-In our summary statistics above, we consider these cases to be partially reproducible.
+In this case, the narrow tolerance intervals have the effect that the obtained results are classified as not compatible, despite the absolute values being relatively close to those reported in the paper.

 \tableArticleResult{DiffRec}{DiffRec}{amazon-book_clean_original}{Amazon-Books (clean)}{1}{}{0}

 \paragraph{Benchmarking Results} Table~\ref{tab:DiffRec-amazon-book_clean_original-result} also shows the effectiveness results that we obtained for our own set of baseline models, which we systematically tuned and evaluated on all datasets.
 Notably, we find that all of the conceptually very simple neighborhood and graph-based models, shown in the top rows of the table, consistently outperform DiffRec and all its variants on this dataset.
 Interestingly, the very old ItemKNN model is almost consistently leading to the best results on the Amazon-Books clean dataset.